microsoft/Azure-Analytics-and-AI-Engagement/README.md

 # Setting the scene

 ## What is it?
-DREAM Demos in a Box (DDiB) are packaged Industry Scenario DREAM Demos with ARM templates (with a demo web app, Power BI reports, Synapse resources, AML Notebooks etc.) that can be deployed in a customer’s subscription using the CAPE tool in a few hours.
-Partners can also deploy DREAM Demos in their own subscriptions using DDiB.
+Dream PoC Accelerators (DPoC) are packaged Industry Scenario DREAM Demos with ARM templates (with a demo web app, Power BI reports, Synapse resources, AML Notebooks etc.) that can be deployed in a customer’s subscription using the CAPE tool in a few hours.
+Partners can also deploy DREAM Demos in their own subscriptions using DPoC.

  ## Objective & Intent
 Partners can deploy DREAM Demos in their own Azure subscriptions and show live demos to customers.